rwb/ccjs300/README.md

 23. We can also use the tools of science to deal with questions like "what factors might cause people to offend?" or "why do some people persist in offending while others stop?"
 24. In general, we have to consider both the question that is being asked and the data that might be available to study the question.
 25. Then, we need to be transparent about how we approach the question and the strengths and weaknesses of our approach; we will consider these issues when we meet (hopefully) on Tuesday!

+*Note*: There is a [youtube video](https://youtu.be/IDort0fxBSE) summarizing the material in the syllabus and on this webpage so far since we were unable to meet during the first week of class.